iric-soft/epcy/doc/index.rst

-Using these two input files, EPCY will evaluate the predictive capacity of each gene individually and return predictive scores, along with their confidence intervals, without using null-hypothesis testing.
+Using these two input files, EPCY will evaluate the predictive capacity of each gene individually and return predictive scores, along with their confidence intervals.

-To guarantee the reliability of predictive scores, EPCY uses a leave-one-out cross validation to train multiple Kernel Density Estimation (KDE) classifiers and evaluate their performances on unseen samples (see method <https://epcy.readthedocs.io/en/latest/method.html>`_ for more details).
+To guarantee the reliability of predictive scores, EPCY uses a leave-one-out cross validation to train multiple Kernel Density Estimation (`KDE`_) classifiers and evaluate their performances on unseen samples (see method <https://epcy.readthedocs.io/en/latest/method.html>`_ for more details).

 **Background**